Metron-Project/metron-tagger/README.rst

-    -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --version            Show the version number and exit
+    -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --duplicates         Identify and give the option to delete duplicate pages in a directory of comics.
+(Experimental) (default: False)
+    --version            Show the version number and exit

 Bugs/Requests
 -------------